htrajan/ht-drawsteel/Bestiary/Radenwight Ratcrobat.md

 **2d10 + 2**

 - ✦ ≤11: 2 damage
-- ★ 12–16: 5 damage
+- ★ 12-16: 5 damage
 - ✸ 17+: 6 damage

-Effect: The ratcrobat can shift up to 2 squares after attacking the first target, then can shift 1 square after attacking the second target.
+**Effect:** The ratcrobat can shift up to 2 squares after attacking the first target, then can shift 1 square after attacking the second target.

-**Over Here, Thanks**
+#### Over Here, Thanks

 |                   |                   |
 | :---------------- | :---------------- |
 | Keywords: Melee   | Type: Maneuver    |
 | Distance: Melee 1 | Target: One enemy |

-Effect: Slide 3; the ratcrobat can then shift into any of the squares the target left.
+**Effect:** Slide 3; the ratcrobat can then shift into any of the squares the target left.

-**Ready Rodent**
+#### Ready Rodent

 |                         |                        |
 | :---------------------- | :--------------------- |